ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 3. `mergeMap` doesn't care about the status of the inner observable so it'll subscribe to the inner observable without worrying about the previous inner observable.
 4. `exhaustMap` will ignore any event till the current inner observable is complete.

 Okay, that is a lot, isn't it?
-I understand that if you're new to RxJS you might not be able to digest all this info, your best bet is to practice and that's what we're trying to do here!
+I understand that if you're new to RxJS you might not be able to digest all this info, Your best bet is to practice and that's what you're trying to do here.

-We've three other operators we need to touch on
+There are three more operators you'll want to know about.

 ### debounceTime

-You're building a login form and upon the user typing its password you want to hit the backend server to ensure the password conforms to certain criteria.
+Imagine you're building a login form and upon the user typing its password you want to hit the backend server to ensure the password conforms to certain criteria.

 ```ts
 condt source$ = fromEvent(passwordInput, 'input').pipe(